Popović family

 The Popović family (1808–1949) was a Serbian acting family, which included the first modern Serbian theatre practitioners.
 The ancestor of the family was Luka Popović, a priest originally from Vranjevo.
-Luka's extended family, including sons and daughters, daughters-in-law, sons-in-law, grandchildren and great-grandchildren, includes twenty-three actors, singers and directors.
+Luka's extended family—including sons and daughters, daughters-in-law, sons-in-law, grandchildren and great-grandchildren—includes twenty-three actors, singers and directors.

 Members of the family once made up almost half of the troupe of the Serbian National Theater in Novi Sad.
 After the founding of the National Theater in Belgrade, they also represented the skeleton of that team.

-The Popović family consisted of twenty-three theatrical individuals: five daughters (Katarina Popović, Draginja Popović Ružić, Ljubica Popović Kolarović, Jelisaveta Popović Dobrinović and Sofija Popović Maksimović Vujić); two sons (Lazar Laza Popović and Paja Popovic); six sons-in-law (Dimitrije Ružić, Pera Dobrinović, Dimitrije Kolarovic and Aksentije Maksimović; one per grandchild - Mihailo Markovic and great-grandchildren - Rista Spiridonović); one daughter-in-law (Marija Pecko Adelsheim Popović); seven grandchildren (Emilija Popović, Zorka Todosić, Milka Marković, Luka Popović, Milutin Popović, Zorka Popović Premović and Danica Popović) and two great-grandchildren (Ljubica Teodosijević and Dimitrije Marković).
+The Popović family consisted of twenty-three theatrical individuals: five daughters (Katarina Popović, Draginja Popović Ružić, Ljubica Popović Kolarović, Jelisaveta Popović Dobrinović and Sofija Popović Maksimović Vujić); two sons (Lazar Laza Popović and Paja Popovic); six sons-in-law (Dimitrije Ružić, Pera Dobrinović, Dimitrije Kolarovic and Aksentije Maksimović; one per grandchild – Mihailo Markovic and great-grandchildren – Rista Spiridonović); one daughter-in-law (Marija Pecko Adelsheim Popović); seven grandchildren (Emilija Popović, Zorka Todosić, Milka Marković, Luka Popović, Milutin Popović, Zorka Popović Premović and Danica Popović) and two great-grandchildren.

 Luka Popović

 Luka Popović (2 February 1808 – 1854) was born in Vranjevo, the son of Timotej, a farmer, and Stefanija Popovic.
 He had two younger sisters: Sofia, born in 1810, and Ekaterina, born in 1812.
-It is not known whether the entire family of Timotej Popov changed their surname back to Popović (it was not uncommon for Hungarian authorities then to force Serbian families to drop "ich" at the end of their surname), but it is known that Luka bore the surname Popović as a student of the gymnasium in Sremski Karlovci.
+It is not known if Timotej Popov's entire family changed their surname back to Popović (it was not uncommon for Hungarian authorities then to force Serbian families to drop "ich" at the end of their surname), but Luka did bear the surname Popović as a student of the gymnasium in Sremski Karlovci.

 Luka Popović served as a priest in Vranjevo until 1847.
 He married Milica, a housewife, with whom he had seven children.
 In 1847, he became a priest in the small village of Ovsenica, in the Romanian part of Banat, and from there to Ivanda.

 Luka Popović died in 1854.
 The care of the seven children fell on his wife Milica and two eldest daughters, 22-year-old Katarina and 20-year-old Draginja.
 They all lived at their father's modest manse while the younger children went to local schools.